 The toastie arrived at the same time.
 Once again this was a very good dish.
 There was a layer of ham topped with some zucchini pickles.
 The taste and texture of the pickles added interest and contrast to the toastie ingredients.
 They reminded us very much of the pickles served at Zuni Café in San Francisco which we have enjoyed many times and which are documented in the fabulous book by Judy Rodgers who was the chef there until her untimely death.

 We are looking forward to having this dish again soon!
+And further good news is that they now open on Monday as well!

 You can see more of their dishes on their Instagram page: